MicrosoftDocs/visualstudio-docs/docs/designers/modify-the-style-of-objects-in-blend.md

 Select the control, and in the **Properties**** window, locate the **Style** or **Template** property.
 Choose **Advanced options**, and then click **Reset** on the shortcut menu.

-## Visual states: Change the appearance of a control based on its state
+## Visual states

+Visual states let you change the appearance of a control based on its state.
 Controls can have different visual appearances based on user interactions.
-For example, you can make a button turn green when a user clicks it or you can run an animation.
-You shorten or lengthen the time between visual states by using transitions.
+For example, you can make a button turn green when a user clicks it, or you can run an animation.
+Shorten or lengthen the time between visual states by using transitions.

 ![Mouse over state](../designers/media/a95c671a-5639-40b9-83db-1e6b214330d5.png)